 Dogs handle heat differently than people do in several ways.
 Dogs’ coats are designed to help insulate their bodies from heat by protecting the skin from direct sunlight and allowing air to flow through the hair to help cool the skin.
 While it might be tempting to shave your fluffy dog during the summer, they are actually being protected from the sun by that thick coat.
 A better way to help your dog stay cool is daily brushing during the summer months as it detangles the hair and allows better airflow through the coat.
 That being said, coat insulation only protects your dog minimally from the heat and won’t be enough to keep them safe in extreme heat conditions.

-Many pet-parents are tempted to bring the dog with them in the Summer-time, but this can lead to more dangerous situations.
+Many pet-parents are tempted to bring the dog with them in the summertime, but this can lead to more dangerous situations.
 Leaving your dog in the car to run a quick errand can be deadly.
 This is because the outside air temperature multiplies quickly inside a car, even with the windows cracked.
-While we might think that it’s fine to leave the dog in the car for a quick errand on a 75* day, the inside of that vehicle can jump 10* in five minutes, 29* in 30 minutes, and 47* in an hour!
+While we might think that it’s fine to leave the dog in the car for a quick errand on a 75 degree day, the inside of that vehicle can jump 10 degrees in just five minutes, 29 degrees in 30 minutes, and 47 degrees in an hour!
 Cars quickly become ovens in sunlight and a single errand can be long enough to turn deadly for your pet.
-If a dog’s internal temperature reaches 104* they go into heat stroke and require immediate action to help them cool down.
-An internal temperature of 106* will cause permanent damage to a dogs system and organs.
-A dog that is nearing heat stroke or heat exhaustion will often pant heavily with thick saliva and have dark gums or tongue.
-They may behave as if they are dizzy or disoriented and collapse or vomit.
-If you suspect that a dog may be suffering extreme heat, you can help them lower their body temperature by placing cool, damp clothes on their chest and paw pads.
-Never use ice or ice water as the temperature shock can harm them.
+If a dog’s internal temperature reaches 104 degrees they go into heat stroke and require immediate action to help them cool down.
+An internal temperature of 106 degrees will cause permanent damage to a dogs system and organs.
+A dog that is nearing heat stroke or heat exhaustion will often pant heavily with thick saliva and have visibly dark gums and/or tongue.
+At this time, they may behave as if they're dizzy or disoriented and collapse or vomit.
+If you suspect that a dog may be suffering extreme heat, you can help lower their body temperature by placing cool, damp clothes on their chest and paw pads.
+Never use ice or ice water as the temperature could shock their system, just like with humans suffering from heat stroke.
 As the dog slowly cools down, offer them cool water to drink.
-If the dog is unable to drink or unresponsive, take them to a vet immediately.
+If the dog is unable to drink or unresponsive, take them to a vet immediately!

 Walking a dog in the heat can be equally dangerous.
 Dogs cannot sweat as freely as humans can and they quickly become dehydrated if they have to walk while panting heavily to release heat.
 Dogs are also directly exposed to the ground temperature through their paw pads.
 We walk with them in our shoes and often don’t consider how hot the pavement or trail is for our dogs.
-Black asphalt in particular is dangerous for dogs to walk on in the summer.
-An 87* sunny day can make an asphalt pavement 140*!
-To test pavement, place your hand flat on the ground and hold it there.
-If it’s uncomfortably hot to hold it there for ten seconds then it’s too hot for your dog’s paws!
-Always bring water for your dog on any walk and especially on warmer days.
-In the summer time, try to only walk your pup in the early mornings or evenings to beat the heat.
+Black asphalt is particularly dangerous for dogs during the warmer months of summer.
+A sunny, 87 degree day can easily cause asphalt or pavement to reach 140 degrees!
+To test, place your hand flat on the ground and hold it there.
+If it’s too uncomfortably hot to hold for ten seconds, then it’s way too hot for your dog’s paws!
+Last but not least, ALWAYS bring plenty of drinking water on your dog's outdoor adventure regardless of distance.
+And in the summertime, try to only walk your pup in the early mornings or evenings to beat the heat.